Yujin-Chen/Yujin-Chen.github.io/essays/SmartQuestion.md

 It looks good so far but if you look at other part of the post you can't see the effort that the developer have put in to solve the problem.
 All it said was, "Ive tried many many different things but just need a hand."
 It didn't state what specifically she/he has done.
 So this would be considered as not so smart question.

-Source: <a href="https://stackoverflow.com/questions/77034356/why-am-i-getting-file-not-found-when-trying-to-read-another-file-java"><i class="large github icon "></i>Link to post</a>
+Link to the StackOverflow post: <a href="https://stackoverflow.com/questions/77034356/why-am-i-getting-file-not-found-when-trying-to-read-another-file-java"><i class="large github icon "></i>Link to post</a>

 ## Example of Smart Question